sighupio/fury-kubernetes-monitoring/katalog/kube-state-metrics/README.md

 # Kube State Metrics

-This package provides kube-state-metrics service which listens Kubernetes API server and generates metrics about the state of Kubernetes objects like Deployments, Nodes or Pods.
+This package provides kube-state-metrics service which listens to Kubernetes API server and generates metrics about the state of Kubernetes objects like Deployments, Nodes, or Pods.

 From kube-state-metrics
 [repository](https://github.com/kubernetes/kube-state-metrics):